 This beautifully picturesque region to the far west of Ljubljana, right on the border with Italy, was reminiscent of Tuscany with rolling hills and natural amphitheatres of vineyards.
-At the Brda Cooperative, we were treated to an unexpected guided tour of the pretty villages and spectacular countryside before heading into the tasting room.
+At the Klet Brda co-op in 2017, we were treated to an unexpected guided tour of the pretty villages and spectacular countryside before heading into the tasting room.
 With Ales Kmet, the COO from eVino which is headed by the esteemed Gasper Carman, we tasted crisp, clean and fruit driven wines with pleasing minerality.
 Lots of sunshine, relatively low rainfall, good mix of altitude giving a notable difference in day and night temperatures and the famous Opoka soil – a mix of limestone and sandstone provide some fantastic terroir, and we tasted Chardonnay/Rebula, Malvasia, Pinot Grigio and Merlot as well some great fizz and an awesome oak aged Malvasia.

 The highlight was the barrel fermented Rebula 2013 that could easily have passed for white Burgundy in a blind tasting.

-Lunch at Osterija Klinec – as the sun shone down we were led outside to the most perfect terrace overlooking the glorious hillsides of Goriska Brda.
+Lunch was at Osterija Klinec – as the sun shone down we were led outside to the most perfect terrace overlooking the glorious hillsides of Goriska Brda.
 Idyllic does not do justice to the view.
 Owner Simona Klinec looked after us really well – a delicious pasta, perfectly cooked beef and a stunning panna cotta.
-All washed down with their barrel aged Malvasia, Rebolla and a superb Bordeaux blend red.
+All washed down with their barrel aged Malvasia, Rebula and a superb Bordeaux blend red.

 We completed our exploration of the Primorje region to the west of Slovenia by visiting the fertile Vipava Valley.
-The tiny four hectare estate of Sutor is run by Mitja Lavrencic, and we received a masterclass in barrel aged white wine production as we compared vintages to illustrate the difference in style from cool to hot years.
+The tiny four hectare estate of Sutor is run by Mitja Lavrenčič, and we received a masterclass in barrel aged white wine production as we compared vintages to illustrate the difference in style from cool to hot years.
 This tasting not only confirmed the very high quality of Slovenian wines but challenged our perceptions – particularly of oaked Sauvignon Blanc.
-Mitja was an engaging and welcoming host and alongside the mix of Malvasia, Chardonnay, Merlot and Sauvignon, we were utterly overwhelmed when Mitja brought out one of his last bottles of Chardonnay 2000.
+Mitja was an engaging and welcoming host and alongside the mix of Malvasia, Chardonnay, Merlot and Sauvignon, and in 2017 we were overwhelmed when Mitja brought out one of his last bottles of Chardonnay 2000.
 Utterly superb with amazing depth and richness and with still a few years to go.

 To the east of Slovenia is the second city of Maribor.
 The Podravje region is the country’s most important – accounting for 50% of the country’s wine production.
 This is where the infamous Lutomer Laski Rizling was produced.
 Times have changed of course and the focus is very much on top quality.